Marshmachell/MarshServer-Wiki/gameplay/phantoms.md

-# 🌔 Phantoms
+# 🌔 Phantoms & Moon Phases

-Now the size of phantoms directly depends on the current phase of the moon in the world
+Now the size of phantoms directly depends on the current phase of the moon in the world.
+Information table:

 <table>
   <thead>